 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Redford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Redford is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Redford who work in office and administrative support (15.16%), sales jobs (9.92%), and food service (7.30%).

 In terms of college education, Redford is nearly on par with the US average for all cities of 21.84%: 19.31% of adults 25 and older in Redford have a bachelor's degree or advanced degree.

 The per capita income in Redford in 2010 was $23,560, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $94,240 for a family of four.
 However, Redford contains both very wealthy and poor people as well.

 Redford is an extremely ethnically-diverse town.
 The people who call Redford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Redford include German, Irish, Polish, English, and Italian.

 The most common language spoken in Redford is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Polish and Spanish.